WallStreetMojo

 Profit vs. Income – Final thoughts

 There’s a very slight difference between the profit vs. income.
-The actual difference is in the direction.
-The profit indicates how much money exceeds the total cost of the company during a particular time frame.
+However, the actual difference is in the direction.
+The profit indicates how much money exceeds the company's total cost during a particular time frame.
 The income, on the other hand, means how much money the company can keep for reinvestment and how much dividend they would pay to the equity shareholders.

-An individual who has started in business, profit, and income are the same thing.
+For an individual who has started in business, profit and income are the same.
 But it always helps if one understands the technical difference between the profit and income and what income vs. profit indicates.

 Profit vs. Income Video